Agent215/AbrahamSchultz_3207Labs/lab4/README.md

 - testDisk // a virtual disk for testing during development
 ## Design and testing
 The main function in this program will run a shell allowing the user to create a virtual disk, with a file system inside.
-This disk will be actually single file created on the Linux file system.
+This disk will be actually a single file created on the Linux file system.
 The shell will accept commands to write to memory locations within the file so that we can add files then read from them later.
 I will keep track of what file is located at each location in memory by using the following data structures: